All Episodes

 And now I'm an English teacher at that, so it makes it even worse.

-And uh, you know, I cited people like Frederick Douglass, who learned to read and became one of the most eloquent speakers and writers in America.
+And, you know, I cited people like Frederick Douglass, who learned to read and became one of the most eloquent speakers and writers in America.

-And uh, but anyway, I was chastised for that in the schools because uh look, I believe it's my duty to correct people's grammar, especially as an English teacher, regardless of the consequences.
+But anyway, I was chastised for that in the schools because I believe it's my duty to correct people's grammar, especially as an English teacher, regardless of the consequences, which ultimately were that I was fired.

-I agree totally with them.
+I agree totally with that.

 I think that's your job.